eomahony/Numberjack/README.md

 Due to licencing issues Numberjack cannot have the sources for SCIP included in the source tree.
 The SCIP source code is available under an Academic Licence for free from:
 [http://zibopt.zib.de/download.shtml][zibopt]

-Compiling SCIP is a bit tricky, here's how it used to be compiled...
+Currently, only version 1.2.0 is supported, but support for newer versions will be added soon.

-1. Download the Zib Opt Suite from here, unarchive it, however, do not install nor compile it.
+1. Download the source code of Zib Opt Suite v1.2.0, unarchive it, however, do not install nor compile it. tar zxf ziboptsuite-1.2.0.tgz
+2. In the ziboptsuite directory, unarchive the SCIP and SoPlex archives. cd ziboptsuite-1.2.0/ tar zxf scip-1.2.0.tgz tar zxf soplex-1.4.2.tgz
-2. Set an environment variable ZIBPATH with the path to the folder containing scip and soplex (for instance ZIBPATH=/home/lib/ziboptsuite-1.2.0; export ZIBPATH)
+3. Set an environment variable ZIBPATH to the ziboptsuite directory, for example: export ZIBPATH=path_to/ziboptsuite-1.2.0

 ### Osi Solvers
 Some of the solvers cannot be included in the source tree.
 I've left out all of them to be safe.